[Opinion] The 'nanny state' in consumer health needs to go

 The Irish government recently decided to levy a so-called 'soda tax' on sugary drinks.
 Officials are introducing this measure as a way of tackling obesity, which many people consider as having run rampant in Europe for a while now.

 '54,000 obese school children' was the slogan by which Irish politicians lobbied for the new tax.
-Quite evidently, the implication is all those who disagree with the measure must not be concerned about the children - despite the possibility that child obesity might not be stopped by a increase in the price of a Coke, but that it has far-reaching roots that need to be sorted out first.
+Quite evidently, the implication is all those who disagree with the measure must not be concerned about the children - despite the possibility that child obesity might not be stopped by an increase in the price of a Coke, but that it has far-reaching roots that need to be sorted out first.

 The Irish measure is aligned with the recent French increase on their existing tax on soda.
-President Nicolas Sarkozy had introduced the measure, which then continued to be exploited for revenue increases.
+The then president Nicolas Sarkozy had introduced the measure, which then continued to be exploited for revenue increases.
 The initial tax constituted €7.53 on 100 litres of soda, or 2.51 cents for a can of 33 centilitres.

 One might suggest that this is steeped in irony, considering that while part of the European Union's common agricultural policy, France is also subsidising sugar.
 Being asked to pay twice, once for the subsidisation of sugar, and then its consumption, is probably hard to swallow for the French consumer.